eevee/eev.ee/content/dev/2019-07-02-weekly-roundup-lets-try-that-again.markdown

 - **alice's day off**: Wrote some stuff!
 It's a miracle.

+- **gamedev**: I ran [GAMES MADE QUICK???
+III-2](https://itch.io/jam/games-made-quick-iii-2), and 28 fine folks managed to produce something game-like within a week!
+Please give some of them a try!

 Currently attempting to get my ass back in gear, with moderate success.